vglu/doc2ent/content/en/cases/work-with-purchase-requisitions.md

 weight: 1
 ---

-Entities is allowed to operate with Purchase requisitions in D365FO.
+Entities `PurchaseRequisitionHeaderV2Entity` and `PurchaseRequisitionLineEntity` are allowed to operate with Purchase requisitions in D365FO.

 Need to be sure, that integration person should be in list who can create this document otherwise we have got error.